Hanoi Old Quarter: 20+ Things to Do & Travel Guide

 About Hanoi Old Quarter

-Best things to see
+Best Things to See

 Hoan Kiem Lake and Ngoc Son Temple

-Ticket price to Ngoc Son Temple
+Ticket prices for Ngoc Son Temple:

 - Children under 15 years old: Free

-- Students: 15.000 VND/person
+- Students: 20,000 VND/person

-- Adults: 30.000 VND/person
+- Adults: 40,000 VND/person

-Note: You must dress properly before visiting the temple.
+Note: Dress appropriately before visiting the temple.

 Ly Thai To Flower Garden

-Location: Dinh Tien Hoang Street, Trang Tien Ward, Hoan Kiem District
+Location: Dinh Tien Hoang Street, Trang Tien Ward, Hoan Kiem District.

 Dong Xuan Market

-Location: No.15, Cau Dong Street, Dong Xuan Ward, Hoan Kiem District
+Location: No.15, Cau Dong Street, Dong Xuan Ward, Hoan Kiem District.

 O Quan Chuong Gate

-Location: No.4, Hang Chieu Street, Dong Xuan Ward, Hoan Kiem District
+Location: No.4, Hang Chieu Street, Dong Xuan Ward, Hoan Kiem District.

 Long Bien Bridge